nickkohli/UnlockFit-iOS/diary.md

 An initial README.md file was created to summarise the project’s objectives and structure.
 I tested GitLab access by making initial test commits, confirming a smooth workflow.

 ---

-This diary provides a detailed and chronological account of all significant milestones and progress made during the development of UnlockFit.
-It serves as a reflective tool to track achievements and areas of improvement throughout the project.